sydpas/goph419-f2024-lecex/README.md

 ## General overview.

 This is for my lecture and lab examples.
+The source code is in the src folder, the examples are in the examples folder, and any notes are in the notes folder.

 ## How to clone the repository.